thenu97/story_poem_generator/README.md

-    Host manager #name it anything, I called it manager HostName XX.XXX.XX.XX #ip address of the instance you want connected to VSC User Admin #name of the user you generated the key as IdentityFile ~/.ssh/id_rsa' #path to private key'
+    Host manager #name it anything, I called it manager HostName XX.XXX.XX.XX #ip address of the instance you want connected to VSC User Admin #name of the user you generated the key as IdentityFile ~/.ssh/id_rsa' #path to private key
-        ```
-8. Once you've connected to your instances via Visual Studio, clone down the jenkins branch into your manager (and master, if using 3 instances) instance using the command ```git clone -b jenkins https://github.com/thenu97/story_poem_generator.git```.
+8. Once you've connected to your instances via Visual Studio, clone down the jenkins branch into your manager (and master, if using 3 instances) instance using the command ```git clone -b jenkins https://github.com/thenu97/story_poem_generator.git```
 9. Download Jenkins onto manager (if using 3, then only download it onto master).
     - Instructions can found [here](https://www.guru99.com/download-install-jenkins.html)
     - For jenkins, you'll need java jdk.
 This can be installed by running the following commands: